PetroIvaniuk/llms-tools/README.md

 - [OpenAGI](https://github.com/agiresearch/OpenAGI) - an open-source AGI research platform, specifically designed to offer complex, multi-step tasks and accompanied by task-specific datasets, evaluation metrics, and a diverse range of extensible models

 ### Leaderboards
+- [Embedding Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) - compares 100+ text and image embedding models across 1000+ languages
+- [Game Arena](https://www.kaggle.com/game-arena) - a new benchmarking platform where AI models and agents compete head-to-head in a variety of strategic games to help chart new frontiers for trustworthy AI evaluation, by Kaggle
-- [openrouter](https://openrouter.ai/rankings) - a unified interface for LLMs
+- [OpenRouter](https://openrouter.ai/rankings) - a unified interface for LLMs
 - [MathArena](https://matharena.ai/) - a platform for evaluation of LLMs on the latest math competitions and olympiads
 - [EU AI Act Compliance Leaderboard](https://huggingface.co/spaces/latticeflow/compl-ai-board) - the high-level regulatory requirements of the EU AI Act as concrete technical requirements
 - [AgentBoard](https://hkust-nlp.github.io/agentboard/) - a benchmark designed for multi-turn LLM agents, complemented by an analytical evaluation board for detailed model assessment beyond final success rates